kjhscs2425/project-3-make-a-discord-bot-v2-Owls4all/proposal.md

 # Proposal
-all the messages have to say the bot's name (Frost) to get a response. - even those that don't explicitly say it here (I got tired of typing it 7 billion times)
+all the messages have to say the bot's name (Frost) to get a response. - even those that don't explicitly say it here (I got tired of typing it 7 billion times) [unless playing a game]

 When a user says: Frost (and nothing else) #Implemented My bot will respond by: That's me!